B.A. (Hons) Business & Management Top-Up (validated by Newman University)

-The course is for those who have already achieved a HND, foundation degree or equivalent qualification in a business subject and wish to gain a full honours degree in business and management.
+This course is for those who have already achieved a HND, foundation degree or equivalent qualification in a business subject and wish to gain a full honours degree in business and management.
 You will build on your existing knowledge and develop real competence and critical judgement in a business context so you can progress within the industry.

 Learning and Teaching

-A variety of learning and teaching opportunities will be available on your course, approximately 30% of your learning will include lectures, tutorials and class room based learning supplemented by workshop activities.
+A variety of learning and teaching opportunities will be available on your course, approximately 30% of your learning will include lectures, tutorials and classroom based learning, supplemented by workshop activities.
 Studying can include individual and group working.

 Higher education courses also require students to undertake independent study and so approximately 70% of your studies will be through independent learning, research, reading and completing assessments.
 Independent study can also include working in the library or joining a study workshop at the College where you can gain support on study skills.

-Most of your assessments are course work based, you will have one group assignment and only one exam.
+Assessment Most of your assessments are course work based, you will have one group assignment and only one exam.
 Presentations may be included and this could be in person or be set as a prerecorded video that you submit for marking.
 Assessments are designed to develop skills and reflect aspects of industry and so could be for example a live project, a case study, report, specific sector based documentation such as plans or project.